 Frequently Asked Questions

-We are only able to offer Ketamine Assisted Therapy at this time but hope to have psilocybin and MDMA therapies available soon.
-The Colorado Division of Natural Medicine is currently finalizing draft rules for licensure of facilitators and healing centers in the use of plant medicines such as psilocybin, ayahuasca, and ibogaine.
-We anticipate these rules will be in place at the beginning of 2025.
-We also anticipate MDMA will be approved by the FDA for therapeutic use within the next year.
+We are only able to offer Ketamine Assisted Therapy at this time but hope to have MDMA and other plant medicine therapies available soon.
 We are closely following the regulatory process and plan to begin working with these powerful medicines as soon as we are able.

 A typical series of treatment consists of three to six KAP journeys:

-We require clients to abstain from driving for the remainder of the day after a KAP session.
+We require clients to abstain from driving for the remainder of the day after any psychedelic assisted therapy session.
 An acquaintance is required to pick up after the first session.
 A Lyft or Uber may be permitted after subsequent sessions after gaining a better understanding the of the medicine’s effects on each participant.

 How long does a Ketamine session last?